Vancouver Rowing Club: 1954 Commonwealth Games and Frank Read

-After the final race, the Duke of Edinburgh met with the chairman of the VRC rowing committee, Nelles Stacey, and asked what the club owed its victory to.
+After the final race, Prince Philip, Duke of Edinburgh met with the chairman of the VRC rowing committee, Nelles Stacey, and asked what the club owed its victory to.
 The answer came back: "Frank Read, Frank Read, Frank Read."
 Intrigued, the Duke asked to meet Read and said, "You must come to Henley."
 Read was not impressed, but the rest of the VRC committee took it as a royal command, and training and preparation followed until the crew left for England and the Grand Challenge Cup.

 The 1950s had seen the reassurance of rowing in all countries, not the least of which was the then Soviet Union.
 There, sport had become a political tool in the Cold War, designed to show, through the excellence of its athletes, that the Communist way was superior to the way of the West.
 Their efforts had included rowing, and in 1954 they had appeared at the Henley Royal and gone home with all the titles.
 It was, to say the least, embarrassing, and no one seemed able to do anything about it.
 In 1955 the invasion by these seemingly "professionals" state-subsidised oarsmen happened again and left the guardians of amateur sport, the Henley stewards, shaking their heads in dismay.
 Still, some hope existed; after all, this unknown crew, which had just won the gold medal at the Commonwealth Games, was entered and though the Soviets were heavily favoured, miracles did occasionally happen.

 For the Canadian rowing club, the experience was not without hazards; their shell was caught in the middle of a British dock strike.
 Canadian and British officials tried their best, but the unions were unyielding and the boat was not released until the dispute had been settled.
 Meanwhile, the shell suffered the ravages of weeks of weathering and was no longer rowable.
 UBC/VRC used a borrowed boat.

 UBC/VRC met Krasnoe Znamia, the Russian club, in the semifinals, where the Soviets quickly jumped into a three-quarter-length lead.
 At the quarter mile, the Russians dropped their rate to thirty-six, Vancouver to thirty-three.
 At the half-mile post the Russian lead was cut to six feet, and by the three-quarters mark, the Canadians were leading by six feet.
 When that position was announced, the vast crowd, expecting an easy Russian win, rose to their feet with a roar.
 To an ever-increasing win, the Vancouver crew rowed on to win by one and a half lengths.
 The Russians surrounded the victorious crew and marvelled at the style of "coming off the feather at the last moment."
 They called it the Read stroke and wondered, as do all losing crews, whether this was the secret of the Canadians' success.